JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 implementation for a data container decorator that keeps track of the indices (especially since the release of 0.5).

-We will call an object that connects some data-container to some subset-indices a **Subset**.
-We decided that it would be preferable to allow data-containers to specify their own type of subset.
+We will call an object that connects some data container to some subset-indices a **Subset**.
+We decided that it would be preferable to allow data containers to specify their own type of subset.
 For example, a ``SubArray`` would be a good choice as a subset for some ``Matrix``.
-See :doc:`../accesspattern/custom` for more information on how to provide a custom subset type for your data-container.
+See :ref:`customsubset` for more information on how to provide a custom subset type for your data container.

 To keep user-effort manageable, we provide a generic subset implementation for those types that do not want to implement